What is wireless spectrum? Here’s what you should know.

 With a limited number of frequency bands in existence, it is critical that they are used efficiently.
 If too many signals are sent over a certain frequency, it will result in major interference and disrupted communication.

-All of these factors combined have made management of wireless spectrum incredibly important.
+All of these factors combined have made efficient management of wireless spectrum incredibly important.

 Spectrum Management and Licensing

 In the United States, the government owns spectrum and is responsible for efficiently licensing the resource across public and private entities.
-The FCC hosts auctions to issue spectrum licenses, allowing organizations like wireless companies and TV broadcasters to place bids, and gain rights to certain frequency bands.
+The FCC and NTIA host auctions to allow companies to bid for spectrum licenses.
+This gives cellular carriers, TV broadcasters, satellite operators and many other organizations the opportunity to place bids, and gain usage rights to certain frequency bands.

 Why is it important to measure spectrum?